 I think the Egard Dali makes for a great “first” mechanical watch.
 This is a market that has been growing in recent years, as recent releases such as the Swatch Sistem 51 Ivory and the aforementioned MVMT Arc Automatic exemplify.
 I think the Dali is a good option for those looking to transition from cheap fashion watches, yet still not ready to take the plunge for a watch by one of the entry level Swatch Group brands (Tissot, Hamilton, Mido, etc).
 Overall, I think the Dali is a strong value proposition – it has sapphire crystal, a workhorse Seiko automatic movement, an unique conversation-starting case design, and yet also the “minimalist” aesthetics that millennials love.

-For those interested, the promo code “WAHSOSHIOK” will grant you 20% off all products from Egard’s web-store!
+For those interested, you can use the promo code “WAHSOSHIOK15” to enjoy 15% off all Egard watches site-wide!
 After the discount, the Egard Dali can be had for just $220 USD/ ~S$305.
 That’s less than the MSRP of a Daniel Wellington, but a lot more watch.
 If you’re someone looking for their first “real” watch, but don’t want a hole in your pocket, do check out the Egard Dali!

 View Egard’s full range of watches here.